jeanmaxcacacho/CSCI51.02-labs/Lab6_CacachoFerolZabala/Lab6_CacachoFerolZabala_readme.txt

 exec will return a negative value and terminate that process.
 Simultaneously, the parent process uses time objects defined in the ctime library to print out to the console the system clock every 10 seconds.

-An interesting thing of note is that once the fork has already been called both processes are independent of each other.
+An interesting thing of note is that once the fork has been called, the parent process is independent of the child, the child however terminates when the parent does also.
 In the case that the fork succeeds but the exec does not, the child process will terminate but the parent process still continues printing the time to the terminal.